CivicDataLab/flood-data-ecosystem-UP/README.md

-# Flood Data Ecosystem - Odisha
+# Flood Data Ecosystem - Uttar Pradesh
-The repository contains codes to extract relevant datasets and the modelling approach used to calculate Risk Scores for Odisha.
+The repository contains codes to extract relevant datasets and the modelling approach used to calculate Risk Scores for Uttar Pradesh.